-Comprehensive policies and procedures to promote children's health, safety and welfare are fully in place and are effectively implemented.
-For example, robust risk assessments of the premises, resources and accidents, which occur are regularly monitored and updated assure children's safety.
-Staff are well deployed to ensure ratios are extremely well met and children are highly supervised at all times.
+Comprehensive policies and procedures to promote children's health, safety and welfare are fully in place and effectively implemented.
+For example, robust risk assessments of the premises, resources and accidents which occur are regularly monitored and updated, assuring children's safety.
+The manager risk assesses accidents on a monthly basis, which enables her to identify common occurrences and to put strategies in place, to prevent the same type of accidents from recurring.
+Staff are well deployed, ensuring ratios are well met and children are highly supervised at all times.

-Staff give top priority to, and are exceptionally secure in their knowledge of child protection.
+Staff give top priority to, and are exceptionally secure in their knowledge of, child protection.
 All staff are aware of the Local Safeguarding Children Board and of the nursery's procedures.
-The headteacher is the designated safeguarding officer for the nursery and has a thorough understanding of her role.
-A robust and secure recruitment procedure is in place to ensure staff are suitable to work with babies and children.
+The manager is the designated safeguarding officer for the nursery and has a thorough understanding of her role.
+A robust and secure recruitment procedure is in place, ensuring staff are suitable to work with babies and children.
 Management are highly involved in the practices of the nursery.
-They take great interest in the Early Years Foundation Stage and how staff are implementing it through their regular, focussed monitoring of staff performance and practice.
-Observations made by management of staff performance clearly focus on their ongoing professional development to ensure they are able to maintain and improve their already excellent knowledge and resourceful practice.
+They take great interest in the Early Years Foundation Stage, and how staff are implementing it through their regular, focussed monitoring of staff performance and practice.
+Observations of staff performance, made by management, clearly focus on their ongoing professional development, to ensure they are able to maintain and improve their already effective knowledge and resourceful practice.

-The leadership constantly pursue excellence within all areas of the provision.
-They are inspirational to staff as they drive for further improvements and achievements to maintain their consistent high levels of practice.
+The leaders constantly pursue excellence within all areas of the provision.
+They are inspirational to staff, as they drive for further improvements and achievements, to maintain their consistent high levels of practice.
 All staff are included in the self-evaluation process of the nursery.
-Parents are regularly asked for their opinions and ideas through parental questionnaires and any concerns or ideas are quickly acted upon, ensuring parents views are valued and appreciated.
+Parents are regularly asked for their opinions and ideas through parental questionnaires, and any concerns or ideas are quickly acted upon, ensuring parents views are valued and appreciated.
 Partnerships with other professionals are also highly effective.
-Children and families very well supported by these excellent partnerships with agencies, such as the children's centre and local authority, ensuring appropriate and purposeful support is obtained and implemented, enabling them to fully meet children's individual needs.
+Children and families are very well supported by partnerships with agencies, such as Speech and Language therapists.
+This ensures that appropriate and purposeful support is obtained and implemented, enabling staff to fully meet children's individual needs.